On The Robustness of Price-Anticipating Kelly Mechanism: Introduction

-The remainder of this work is organized as follows.
-Section \ref{sec:model} formulates the mathematical model of timeline competition and performance measures.
-In section \ref{sec:bounds} we present the upper and lower bounds of different measures on the efficiency losses of benign agents.
-Section \ref{sec:rm} investigates the impact of the malicious agent's action on the revenue of OSN.
-Numerical results are given in section \ref{sec:simu} to validate the accuracy of our theoretic bounds.
-Section \ref{sec:limitation} discusses the general application and related extensions, and section \ref{sec:conclusion} concludes this work.
+The remainder of this paper is organized as follows.
+Section \ref{sec:model} presents the mathematical model of the price-anticipating Kelly mechanism with a misbehaving user.
+Section \ref{sec:bounds} derives the upper and the lower bounds of the benign users in PAKM.
+We validate those bounds numerically in Section \ref{sec:simu}.
+Section \ref{sec:implications} analyzes the impact of different price differentiation schemes on the performance metrics.
+Section \ref{sec:related} describes related work and Section \ref{sec:conclusion} concludes this work.